prystupa/order-data-platform/README.md

   - Ingestion - collecting order events from trading systems (simulated in the POC)
   - Linking - organizing related order events in chains based on their parent/child relationship; think of a chain a potentially very large order trees (thousands of events)
-  - Enrichment - computing additional properties for complete chains
+  - Enrichment - computing additional properties for complete chains; enrichment can only be done when full chain is received; ideally it is done as soon as full chain is received; incomplete chains are processed on EOD marker
   - Record extraction and validation - running external set of rules to validate reported data before delivery
   - FTP delivery - writing validated reporting records to an FTP stream